Black Friday 2018 Gaming PC Update

 Moreover, Aurora’s powerful guts top the SteamVR Performance Test with a score of 11, making the Alienware machine more than ready for high-fidelity virtual reality.

-In addition, thanks to its 8th-Gen Core i7-8700K and 32GB of RAM, the Aurora proves to be as beastly at everyday multitasking as it is at gaming.
+In addition, thanks to its 8th-Gen Core i7-8700K and 32GB of RAM, the Aurora proves to be as beastly at everyday multitasking as in games.
 The system never slows down when several activities are piled.

 With the customizable lighting on the GPU and motherboard, the MSI Infinite can quickly turn into a dizzying display of LED action that should please folks who like loud color combinations.
 For folks who care about looks above all else, the MSI Infinite A is a great premium PC, priced at $1,799.